Active Substance: trabectedin

 How does Yondelis work?

-The active substance in Yondelis, trabectedin, is an anticancer medicine.
-It is a synthetic version of a substance that was originally extracted from a species of tunicate or ‘sea squirt’ (a marine animal).
+The active substance in Yondelis, trabectedin, is a synthetic version of a substance that was originally extracted from a species of tunicate or ‘sea squirt’ (a marine animal).
 Cancer is a disease where cells divide too quickly, usually because the way their genes work is faulty.
 Trabectedin works by attaching to the DNA, the chemical molecule that makes up genes, and preventing some genes in human cells from increasing their activity.
 This can prevent the cells from dividing too quickly, slowing down the growth of various types of cancer.

 How has Yondelis been studied?